 Sleep apnea can often be hard to diagnose because symptoms are mostly present during sleep.
 The most common telltale sign of sleep apnea is chronic snoring.
 That is not to say that all snorers are suffering from sleep apnea, but it would be wise to know for sure if you’re one of them.
 Sleep apnea can also be accompanied by choking or gasping for air, interrupted sleep, nightmares, insomnia, chronic fatigue, depression, anxiety, frequent urination during the night, morning dry mouth, headaches, and TMJ dysfunction.

-Sleep apnea may not seem like a big deal if the only symptom is snoring, but the truth is, there are many other mental and physical health problems that can and will develop if sleep apnea is left untreated.
-Aside from all the signs and symptoms above, sleep apnea can also contribute to the development of serious systemic health problems like heart disease, stroke, and diabetes.
+Sleep apnea may not seem like a big deal if the “only” symptom is snoring, but the truth is, there are many other mental and physical health problems that can and will develop if sleep apnea is left untreated.
+Aside from all the signs and symptoms listed above, sleep apnea can also contribute to the development of serious systemic health problems like heart disease, stroke, and diabetes.

-Traditionally, the “gold standard” for sleep apnea treatment is a CPAP machine.
+Traditionally, the “gold standard” for sleep apnea treatment is therapy with a CPAP machine.
 However, many folks find CPAPs intolerable because they simply cannot sleep with a mask attached to their face.
 Can you blame them?
 That’s why dental professionals have created an alternative solution with oral appliance therapy.

 Oral appliance therapy uses a custom-made oral device that’s worn like a mouthguard during sleep.
 The appliance gently shifts the lower jaw forward, effectively preventing the airway from collapsing and allowing you to sleep and breathe normally throughout the night.
 Oral appliances are custom-made just for you to fit comfortably in the mouth and suit your individual needs.

 If you have any questions about sleep apnea, we would love to speak with you.
-Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, or Dr. Montian at Pleasant Valley Dental today!
+Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, or Dr. Montian, at Pleasant Valley Dental today!